san-siva/Guitar-Fretboard-Visualizer/README.md

-Guitar Tab Maker: A Visual Guide for Learning Guitar 🎸
+Guitar Fretboard Visualizer: A Visual Guide for Learning Guitar 🎸

-You can visit the live perview here https://san-siva.github.io/guitar-tab-maker-react/
+You can visit the live perview here https://san-siva.github.io/Guitar-Fretboard-Visualizer/